featurevisor/featurevisor-swift/docs/contributing.md

 If you see this error, please double-check the target of your app:
 1. Go to the "General" tab in your app's target settings in Xcode.
-1. Scroll down to "Frameworks, Libraries, and Embedded Content" and make sure FeaturevisorSDK is listed and set to "Do Not Embed" (because it's a Swift package).
+1. Scroll down to "Frameworks, Libraries, and Embedded Content"
+1. Make sure FeaturevisorSDK is listed and set to "Do Not Embed" (because it's a Swift package).

 ### Tests